W-6

 Advancing Thermal Protection Systems

 Varda manufactures C-PICA heatshields at the company’s headquarters in El Segundo.
-Originally developed at NASA's Ames Research Center in Silicon Valley, CA, C-PICA (Conformal Phenolic Impregnated Carbon Ablator) is an ablative material that has been used on all six W-series capsules.
+Originally developed at NASA's Ames Research Center in Silicon Valley, C-PICA (Conformal Phenolic Impregnated Carbon Ablator) is an ablative material that has been used on all six W-series capsules.

 Building the Infrastructure for Reliable Return

-W-6 continues Varda’s mission to design, build, and return reentry vehicles that expand commercial activity in low Earth orbit.
+W-6 continued Varda’s mission to design, build, and return reentry vehicles that expand commercial activity in low Earth orbit.
 As Varda increases mission cadence in 2026 and into the future, the company is scaling both vehicle production and flight testing to support a growing range of commercial and government customers.

 “W-6 demonstrates the ways we support our partners in validating critical technologies.
 By flying through hypersonic conditions that are impossible to replicate on the ground, we can enable rapid advancement of flight platforms." said Jordan Croom, Vice President of Payloads at Varda.
 “Frequent, reliable reentry is foundational to building a thriving LEO economy — and to ensuring the United States leads in hypersonic capabilities.”